whyisthisbroken/atmospheric-weather-card-backup/README.md

 <br>

-A compact card with the temperature in the top-left, a forecast ring on the right, and today's high and low along the bottom.
+A compact card with the current temperature, an UV-Index ring with the current weather as icon, and today's high and low temperature.

 ```yaml
 type: custom:atmospheric-weather-card